HumanBrainProject/hbp-spatial-backend/README.rst

 A production deployment (following the ``master`` branch) is deployed on https://hbp-spatial-backend.apps.hbp.eu. |uptime-prod|

-The ``dev`` branch is deployed on https://hbp-spatial-backend.apps-dev.hbp.eu. |uptime-dev|
+A docker image is pushed to `docker-registry.ebrains.eu/hbp-spatial-backend/server:latest <https://docker-registry.ebrains.eu/harbor/projects/112/repositories/server>`_

-The public deployments are managed by OpenShift clusters, the relevant configuration is described in `<openshift-deployment/>`_.
+The public deployments are managed by helm and kubernetes, the relevant configuration is described in `<.helm/>`_.

 Documentation